ONSdigital/csvcubed/csvcubed/csvcubed/models/cube/qb/README.md

 │   └── NewQbAttributeValue     - We want/need to define a new URI value which an attribute can hold.
 ├── QbCodeList              - Stored against the QbDimension.
 Holds a `skos:ConceptScheme` which lists the values the dimension can have.
 │   ├── ExistingQbCodeList      - We want to reuse a code-list defined elsewhere.
-│   ├── NewQbCodeList           - We want/need to define a new code-list
+│   ├── NewQbCodeList           - We want/need to define a new code-list.
 │   ├── CompositeQbCodeList     - We want/need to define a new code-list which is a composite of `skos:Concept`s defined in other code-lists.
-│   └── NewQbCodeListInCsvW     - We want/need to define a new code-list which we have already generated and stored in a CSV-W.
+│   └── NewQbCodeListInCsvW     - We want/need to use a code-list which we have already generated and stored in a CSV-W.
 ├── QbConcept               - Stored against the QbCodeList.
 It holds a concept contained in a `skos:ConceptScheme`.
 │   ├── NewQbConcept            - We want/need to define a new concept
 │   └── DuplicatedQbConcept     - We want to reuse a concept defined elsewhere.
 We can alter its label/notation/structure.